mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 ## Lord Commander Varius

 ### Lore
-Lord Commander Varius is Thaldros's supreme military leader—a brilliant tactician, legendary warrior, and unshakeable loyalist.
+Lord Commander Varius is Thaldros's supreme military leaderâ€”a brilliant tactician, legendary warrior, and unshakeable loyalist.
 He's not evil, but he genuinely believes in Thaldros's vision of ordered civilization.
 Many soldiers would die for him, and even his enemies respect him.

 ### Tactics
 - Command the battlefield